-Net sales increased 69% for the three months ended June 30, 2021 compared to the prior year period.
-This increase of \$516.5 thousand is due to increased sales across all major channels including Commercial, the Department of Veteran Affairs, and in the United Kingdom, as well as sales from our new distributors outside of the United States.
-For the remainder of our 2021 fiscal year, we expect revenue from the Department of Veterans Affairs and United Kingdom to continue to be a majority of our revenue.
+Net sales increased 38% for the three months ended September 30, 2021 compared to the prior year period.
+This increase of \$406.2 thousand is due to increased sales across all major channels including Commercial, the U.S. Department of Veteran Affairs, and in the United Kingdom, as well as sales from our new distributors outside of the United States.
+For the remainder of our 2021 fiscal year, we expect the majority of our revenue will come from the U.S. Department of Veterans Affairs and United Kingdom.